Edward Brophy: Career

 His screen debut was in Yes or No?
 (1920).
 In 1928, with only a few minor film roles to his credit, Brophy was working as a production manager for Metro-Goldwyn-Mayer when he was on location with Buster Keaton for the feature film The Cameraman.
 An actor failed to show up, and rather than having to wait for the studio to send a substitute, Keaton recruited Brophy on the spot to take the actor's place.
 As two occupants of a bath-house, Brophy and Keaton attempt to undress and put on bathing suits while sharing a single tiny changing room.
 Each time Keaton attempts to hang his clothes on one hook, Brophy removes the clothes and hands them back to Keaton and gestures to the other hook.
 He manhandles the smaller, more slender Keaton, at one point picking him up by the feet and dumping him out of his trousers.
 Appearing only in this one brief scene, Brophy attracted enough attention to receive more and better roles.

 Keaton used Brophy again in his military comedy Doughboys (1930), with Brophy as a loud-mouthed drill sergeant.
 This defined Brophy's screen persona as a Brooklyn-accented, streetwise character.
-His subsequent films for MGM cast him in the same vein: comic foils in four more Keaton features; the loyal fight manager in The Champ (1931); a circus proprietor in Freaks (1932 film) (1932); and as a hired gun in The Thin Man (1934).
+His subsequent films for MGM cast him in the same vein: comic foils in four more Keaton features; the loyal fight manager in The Champ (1931); a circus proprietor in Freaks (1932); and as a hired gun in The Thin Man (1934).

 By 1940 Brophy was so identified as a Runyonesque character with a Brooklynese speech pattern that he was cast as the voice of Timothy Q. Mouse in Dumbo, even though he was uncredited for this role.
 Brophy worked steadily through the 1950s, in both featured roles and uncredited bits, almost always in light film fare.
 Very rarely was he called upon to display dramatic ability, as in the police procedural Arson, Inc. (1949), in which he played a potentially dangerous firebug.
 He also made several appearances in the films of director John Ford, notably as "Ditto" Boland in The Last Hurrah (1958), Brophy's last film.

+Critic Leslie Halliwell described him thus, "American character actor, often a gangster or a very odd kind of valet; a rotund, cigar-chewing little man in a bowler hat, oddly likeable despite his pretence of toughness."

 Brophy was the model for comic-book character Doiby Dickles, the cab-driving sidekick to Green Lantern in the 1940s.

 Death

 Brophy died on May 27, 1960, during the production of Ford's Two Rode Together.
 (One source says Brophy "died while watching a prizefight on television.")
 He was 65.
-He was buried in Santa Monica's Woodlawn Cemetery next to his wife Ann S. Brophy.
-(Another source listed "widow, Ann" as a survivor.)